 Next, you'll need to provide basic information about yourself, such as your Social Security number, physical address, and a valid government identification document.

 Finally, you'll open a "share" account, which officially makes you a member.
 In many cases, this means you have to maintain a minimum deposit balance between $5 and $20, which the credit union will set aside for the duration of your membership.

 Banks for Federal Employees

 For some government employees, USAA Bank is a good option.
 It's popular among military families, and the bank consistently gets good reviews for customer service and competitive rates.
-Joining USAA requires that you are active military, former military, cadets or midshipmen, or family of those individuals.
+Joining USAA Bank requires that you are active military, former military, cadets or midshipmen, or family of those individuals.